mawerty/is-prime-100/README.md

 ## Guidelines

     Function and Variable Naming: Adhere to naming conventions by using is_prime for functions and variables.
-    File Naming: The main file should be named main.py.
+    File Naming: The main file should be named main.extention.
-    New Language Implementations: When contributing a new language, include an optimized version of your code and update the language list in the README.
+    New Language Implementations: If you see that implementation in any of the languages is suboptimal, or want to contribute to this great project, by rewriting it in new language, feel free to!

 ## FAQ